cube-connect/client/README.md

            need to install other packages.
 GLFW, GLM, etc.
 2. Server: Looking at the cube_connect code and extracting what needs to go on the server.
 Use the drawing_snapshot.hpp to help figure that out.

+7/07/24
+We copy pasted the cube_connect code into the client and server repos.
+We added a network loop with ENet and began refactoring the app to use data sent/received over the network.

+For client:
+* implemented matrices for cubies and camera (NetworkDraw for Drawables)
+* TODO: text for TextRenderer (NetworkDraw for IWidget)
+* TODO: send over InputSnapshot after populating with keypresses/mouse (potential idea in comments in Input.cpp)